connorbode/filestoragevm/TRANSACTION.md

 ## Security Issues

 - There is no protection against replay attacks.
 Perhaps this can be remedied by adding a time-based nonce?
 But I didn't have time to explore.
 - I can probably spend anyone's balance, because I realized in writing this document that the sender of a transaction does not need to match the signer of the message.
+This is a simple fix, but I haven't done it just to preserve the state of this repo for the Hackathon.
+Perhaps I'll implement in the future.
+- Critically, when you "stake", you link a NodeID to a reward address on the system.
+There is no authentication for the NodeID, because I wasn't aware of how to do this.
+Apparently we just need a sig from the staking key, and then we can CB58Decode the NodeID to get the public key.
+So the "staking" transaction should be re-written to authenticate the NodeID to the reward address.
+I don't think there is any real reason to actually "stake" funds, so this transaction could simply be used to link a NodeID to a reward address, and specify the start / end of the validation period.
 - Keypair is currently generated on the server.
 This could be done on the client side, but after I figured out how I ran out of time to implement.

 ## Scalability Issues